 Therefore, when a Greek tells me I am dead, he shows only that he is foolish indeed, for I, whom he thinks a fool, turn out to be wiser than those reputed wise.
 So too, in calling me weak, he but shows that he is weaker still.
 For the good deeds which tax-collectors and fishermen were able to accomplish by God’s grace, the philosophers, the rulers, the countless multitudes cannot even imagine.

-The Weakness of God
+The Apostles & the Weakness of God

 Paul had this in mind when he said: The weakness of God is stronger than men.
 That the preaching of these men was indeed divine is brought home to us in the same way.
 For how otherwise could twelve uneducated men, who lived on lakes and rivers and wastelands, get the idea for such an immense enterprise?
 How could men who perhaps had never been in a city or a public square think of setting out to do battle with the whole world?